 - Oops!Something went wrong.Please try again later.

-Lottery simulation: What if Wizards get the No. 2 pick? originally appeared on NBC Sports Washington
+Lottery simulation: Who's the best Wizards fit at No. 10? originally appeared on NBC Sports Washington

 The Wizards are back in the NBA draft lottery, set for May 17, which means we at NBC Sports Washington are rediscovering the fun of Tankathon.
 It's a great website that has many features, but one in particular that is especially addicting.
 You can simulate the lottery, all with the click of a button.